openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 - **Benchmark Application** – Estimates deep learning inference performance on supported devices for synchronous and asynchronous modes.

   - :doc:`Benchmark C++ Tool <openvino_inference_engine_samples_benchmark_app_README>`

-  Note that the Python version of the benchmark tool is currently available only through the :doc:`OpenVINO Development Tools installation <openvino_docs_install_guides_install_dev_tools>`.
-It is not created in the samples directory but can be launched with the following command: ``benchmark_app -m <model> -i <input> -d <device>``.
-For more information, check the :doc:`Benchmark Python Tool <openvino_inference_engine_tools_benchmark_tool_README>` documentation.
+    Note that the Python version of the benchmark tool is a core component of the OpenVINO installation package and may be executed with the following command: ``benchmark_app -m <model> -i <input> -d <device>``.
+    For more information, check the :doc:`Benchmark Python Tool <openvino_inference_engine_tools_benchmark_tool_README>`.

 .. note::

-   All C++ samples support input paths containing only ASCII characters, except for the Hello Classification Sample, that supports Unicode.
+   All C++ samples support input paths containing only ASCII characters, except for the Hello Classification Sample, which supports Unicode.

 Media Files Available for Samples
 #################################